Emperor Kōrei: Known information

 The existence of at least the first nine Emperors is disputed due to insufficient material available for further verification and study.
 Kōrei is thus regarded by historians as a "legendary Emperor", and is considered to have been the sixth of eight Emperors without specific legends associated with them.
 The name Kōrei-tennō was assigned to him posthumously by later generations.
-His name might have been regularized centuries after the lifetime ascribed to Kōrei, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+His name might have been regularized centuries after the lifetime ascribed to Kōrei, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.
 As with Emperor Kōan, Kōrei's exceptional age of 127 is considered unlikely due to verification issues among other things.
 While the actual site of Kōrei's grave is not known, the Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) in Ōji.
 The Imperial Household Agency designates this location as Kōrei's mausoleum, and its formal name is Kataoka no Umasaka no misasagi.

 Like Emperor Kōshō, there is a possibility that "Kōrei" could have lived instead in the 1st century (AD).
 Historian Louis Frédéric notes this idea in his book Japan Encyclopedia where he says it is "very likely", but this remains disputed among other researchers.
 The first emperor that historians state might have actually existed is Emperor Sujin, the 10th emperor of Japan.
 Outside of the Kojiki, the reign of Emperor Kinmei (c.
 509 – 571 AD) is the first for which contemporary historiography is able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu between 737 and 806 AD.